elastic/integrations/packages/cloudflare_logpush/docs/README.md

 1. If Logpush forwarding to an AWS S3 Bucket hasn't been configured, then first setup an AWS S3 Bucket as mentioned in the above documentation.
 2. Follow the steps below for each Logpush data stream that has been enabled:
      1. Create an SQS queue
-         - To setup an SQS queue, follow "Step 1: Create an Amazon SQS queue" mentioned in the [Documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
+         - To setup an SQS queue, follow "Step 1: Create an Amazon SQS queue" mentioned in the [Amazon documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
          - While creating an SQS Queue, please provide the same bucket ARN that has been generated after creating an AWS S3 Bucket.
-     2. Setup event notification from the S3 bucket.
-Follow this [Link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html).
+     2. Setup event notification from the S3 bucket using the instructions [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html).
 Use the following settings:
         - Event type: `All object create events` (`s3:ObjectCreated:*`)
          - Destination: SQS Queue
          - Prefix (filter): enter the prefix for this Logpush data stream, e.g. `audit_logs/`